Deuteronomy and the Wealth Ecology Model: A Reworking

 Restoration would be depicted not just as a return to a previous state but as an evolution towards a more advanced and harmonious state of socio-economic and environmental health.
 The text would advocate for implementing innovative energy solutions, fostering technological advancements that serve the public interest, and strengthening the community fabric to support this transformation.

-13. In the Wealth Ecology Model, the final chapters of Deuteronomy (31-34) recounting Moses’ farewell can be seen as a testament to visionary leadership and strategic planning for a prosperous future.
+This perspective would also suggest that prosperity and well-being are inseparable from the health of the environment and the fairness of social systems.
+Restoration, therefore, is a process that integrates economic revival with ecological stewardship and social justice, ultimately leading to a resilient and thriving global community as envisioned by the Wealth Ecology Model. ↩︎ - In the Wealth Ecology Model, the final chapters of Deuteronomy (31-34) recounting Moses’ farewell can be seen as a testament to visionary leadership and strategic planning for a prosperous future.
 These chapters would highlight Moses as an archetype of a leader who not only governed with an eye towards immediate challenges but also set the stage for enduring community wealth and health.

 Moses’ charge to Joshua, his succession planning, and his final blessing to the tribes of Israel would be viewed as critical acts of a leader ensuring the continuity of a governance model that supports the Wealth Ecology framework.
 His actions would serve as a blueprint for preparing future leaders to maintain the balance between economic growth, technological advancement, community cohesion, and educational empowerment.